RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 This allocation space, called :tt:`HOME`, is for $HOME directories:

 * It has a very very small allocation per user.
-Data on CRSP should be stored in *Lab Areas*
-* Not used for sharing with others.
+Not used for sharing with others.
 * Is required for Linux accounts and is ONLY used for an account related files.
+* File :tt:`quotas.txt` is created and updated in your $HOME area automatically and provides information about your quota status for HOME and LAB areas.
 * :red:`DO NOT use HOME for storing any data`.
-* File :tt:`quotas.txt` is created and updated in your $HOME area automatically and provides information about your quota status for HOME and LAB areas.
+Data on CRSP should be stored in *Lab Areas*

 .. _crsp shared:

 Shared Area - LAB
 ^^^^^^^^^^^^^^^^^

-This allocation space, called :tt:`LAB`, is a *shared space area* per Space Owner.
+| This allocation space, called :tt:`LAB`, is a *shared space area* per Space Owner.

-Space owner grants explicit access for this area to Grantees and decides how to allocate the space among its group members.
+| Space owner grants explicit access for this area to Grantees and decides how to allocate
+| the space among its group members and can place limits on individuals Grantees.

 The LAB areas provide the most flexibility for access control and sharing:

-* The space owner by default has read access to every file and directory in the LAB
+* The Allocation quota is for the  whole :tt:`LAB` area allocation and is a sum of what is stored in :tt:`share`  and in all personal directories.
-* Only the space owner has the ability to create files or new directories in the top-level of the LAB area.
+* Each Grantee has a personal directory (named with grantee's UCINetID).
+Only grantee and the space owner can read/write files in this directory.
-* Grantees have a personal directory  named with their UCINetID.
-  Files stored there by the grantee are viewable only by the space owner and the grantee.
 * A directory called :tt:`share` is available to all members of the lab.
   Anyone in the lab can read/write files stored under it.
-* Quota is for the  whole LAB area allocation and is a sum of what is stored in :tt:`share`  and in all personal directories.
+* The space owner

+  * has the ability to create files or new directories in the top-level of the :tt:`LAB` area.
+  * by default has read access to every file and directory in the :tt:`LAB` area.

 CRSP has many (and sometimes competing) goals for access, sharing, security, manageability, and simplicity for researchers.
 One of the technical complexities